 after the workpiece is machined, there is residual stress on the surface layer.
 The residual compressive stress can increase the wear resistance of the workpiece surface and the fatigue strength when it is subjected to tensile stress, and the effect of residual tensile stress is just the opposite.
 When the tensile stress value exceeds the fatigue strength limit of workpiece material, cracks will appear on the surface of workpiece and accelerate the damage of workpiece.
 The causes of residual stress include the following three aspects:

-mechanical parts (1) residual stress caused by cold plastic deformation
+(1) residual stress caused by cold plastic deformation

 under the action of cutting force, the machined surface is subjected to strong cold plastic deformation, in which the plastic deformation of the tool knives facing the extrusion and friction of the machined surface is the most prominent.
 At this time, the matrix metal is affected in the elastic deformation state.
 After the cutting force is removed, the matrix metal tends to recover, but it is limited by the surface layer that has produced plastic deformation and is not restored to the original shape.
 Therefore, the residual compressive stress is produced in the surface layer.